POW2KOR/adaptive_autosar/README.md

 # Minerva MPU repository

 This is the MPU Adaptive AUTOSAR repository for the Minerva project.

 # Setting up
-There are 2 ways to build the project: build from inside the docker container or on your host.
-The first option is considered to be our main one.
-Both of them are covered in this manual.

-Please note that even if you build on host, you still need docker to run applications.
+This guide describes how to build and run both from within the docker container and outside of it.
+The first method is preferred, but both are supported.
+See next section for more info.
 ## The use of docker in this repository

 Currently we use docker both to build and to run our applications.
 Both cases are optional, but they make certain